|Guide||♦||24 Triplogs||Active Topic|

 Aside from Autumn, timing and direction of travel will factor into your experience.
-This isn't a creekside hike, it's a gift from the maple gods.
+West Webber isn't a creekside hike, it's a gift from the maple gods.

-The trailhead seems somewhat obscured but didn't really prove to be difficult to locate.
-You immediately head into the forest to conquer the slightest hill rise before reaching the rim at 0.28mi.
+The trailhead seems somewhat obscured but didn't prove to be difficult to locate.
+You immediately head into the forest to conquer the slightest hill rise before reaching the rim at 0.28-mi.
 This is a very light-use trail that might be difficult to follow at night.
-Unlike the Mogollon Rim most experience at US-260 the views here are blocked by solid tree cover.
+Unlike the Mogollon Rim most experience at US-260, the views here are blocked by solid tree cover.

-After the switchbacks ease up you come to a post at 0.78mi.
-As of this writing there was no sign, just a post.
-A left is the continuation West Webber #228 directly to Turkey Spring, 1.1mi.
-As of this writing that portion of trail is rough to follow with downed trees and debris.
-Keep right on the better maintained trail and continue.
+After the switchbacks ease up, you come to a post at 0.78-mi.
+As of this writing, there was no sign, just a post.
+Left is the continuation for West Webber #228 directly to Turkey Spring, 1.1-mi.
+As of this writing, that portion of the trail is rough to follow with downed trees and debris.
+Keep right on the better-maintained path and continue.

 Most would likely do this as a loop with Turkey Springs Trail or a longer loop on the flip side of the mesa.
-Coming down I was in la la land but wanted to experience the flip side perspective going up.
-I was somewhat luckily with afternoon shade and a passing cloud now and then, coupled in with a breeze or two.
-Heading up I felt the hike is less complete without a flowing creek.
-If I had only hiked this trail in a loop going up I wouldn't think much of it.
-Starting at the top I'm pretty much hooked and will be back.
+Coming down, I was in la-la land but wanted to experience the flip side perspective going up.
+I was somewhat lucky with afternoon shade and a passing cloud now and then, coupled in with a breeze or two.
+Heading up, I felt the hike is less exciting without a flowing creek.
+If I had only hiked this trail in a loop going up, I wouldn't think much of it.
+Starting at the top, I'm pretty much hooked and will be back.
 The creek although non perennial pack a wallop of flora and deserves attention.
 I explored some of the easier lower sections saving the upper explosion for Autumn!